sozykinsa/GUI4dft/README.md

 v1.5 - Pyside6 for Linux and PyQt5 for Windows.

-v2.0 - Next release with CritPlot functionality.
+v2.0 - Current release with CritPlot functionality.

 The master branch contains more or less stable 1.x version functions.